 Manoeuvrability and Ease of Use

-The Numatic George comes with a 10 metre power cord and three metre hose, leading to a large cleaning radius.
+The Numatic George comes with a 10-metre power cord and a 3-metre hose, leading to a large cleaning radius.
 We like that Numatic has added a bit extra to the cord and hose compared with typical cylinder vacuums, as this makes the George a great choice for cleaning large areas without needing to change socket.

-It’s also easy to use.
+We also like how easy it is to use.
 There are just two switches, one for suction and the other for pumping water (with cleaning solution.)
 These can be activated separately or at the same time, depending on the type of cleaning.

 As it’s a heavy vacuum, there’s always a risk of manoeuvrability becoming an issue.
 Numatic has included two fixed wheels at the back, along with two swivel caster wheels on the front.
 This makes it relatively easy to pull around the home, although we would have preferred four casters.
 It’s also very stable – which isn’t always true with cylinder vacs!

 The George has a “two-stage” filtration system.
 In simple terms, this means that the combination of HepaFlo bag and TriTex filter catches most dust and other allergenic particles.

 Like other members of the Henry Hoover family, the bags are self-sealing to prevent particles escaping during the emptying process.
 This makes it a decent choice for people who suffer from mild dust or pet allergies.

 Emptying & Cleaning

 When in dry mode, the George is a bagged vacuum cleaner.
 Bags aren’t as convenient as bagless canisters, but they allow George to hold huge quantities of dirt and dust.
-They are also easy to remove and empty without letting dust escape, which is particularly important for people with allergies.
+We also like that they are also easy to remove and empty without letting dust escape, which is particularly important for people with allergies.

 There are two clips to unlock the top of George’s “head” (which is actually the motor unit.)
 This needs to be removed to either unfix the bag, when emptying dry material, or tip out dirty water.
 A metal handle is provided, which is important as the vacuum can be extremely heavy when filled with water.